vasilakisfil/SimpleAMS/README.md

 * wrong decisions: Namely the gem made jsonapi as first citizen.
 That's wrong and has affected pretty much everything in the code.
 * super complex.
 I understand that it tries to provide you with as much as possible options but unfortunately it fails.
 * very complex API, giving you many options which is confusing.
 From my experience in a Rails shop, giving many different options to a client is worse than giving 1 nice option that is flexible.
+* caching is implemented in the same gem.
+In my opinion this is not a good decision.
+The code for caching should be extracted in another gem (and it would be a greate gem!).
+* some decisions do not much the Ruby coding style (like include: 'a,string,of,resources', default_includes '**')

 Being something simple doesn't mean that it can't be used for building complex structures.